Fifty-Nine/wavegen/README.md

-This is an implementation of a USB-controlled Analog Devices AD9837-based function generator that can generate sine, triangle and square waves up to around 200 kHz or so.
+This is an implementation of a USB-controlled Analog Devices AD9837-based function generator that can generate sine, triangle and square waves up to around 200 kHz or so, 1 MHz if the output filtering capacitor is removed (although the quantization of the ADC starts to become apparent around 500 kHz).

 ![Fully assembled Rev. 2 board](https://raw.githubusercontent.com/Fifty-Nine/wavegen/gh-pages/images/rev2-board.jpg)